DeepLabCut/DeepLabCut-Workshop-Materials/README.md

 # Past and present workshop schedule

+- January 2022: Workshop on DeepLabCut at the Society of Integrative and Comparative Biology Workshop in Phoenix, USA (slides available [here](SICB-tutorialJan2022_shared.pdf))
+- October 2021: International Neural Regeneration Symposium Workshop 1: Machine & Deep Learning Models in Nantong, China
 - June 2021: Virtual visit to Marine Biological Laboratory, Woods Hole, MA as part of [The Neural Systems and Behavior Course in Woods Hole](https://www.mbl.edu/nsb/) -- see: https://twitter.com/NSB_MBL/status/1401548173798264837
 - December, 2020: [DLC-live](https://github.com/DeepLabCut/DeepLabCut-live) was published (one of the topics the hackathon contributed to!)
 - March 5-6, 2020: First DLC Hackathon: focus on hardware integration.
 Many exciting developments will appear -- Stay tuned!